-I recently hired a virtual assistant and we both signed an independent contractor agreement.
-We exchanged copies, and I wondered whether these copies of signatures would be considered legally binding.
-In the virtual world of today, when many people work "in the cloud" and at a distance from colleagues, the concept of what makes a document "legal" has changed, and new technology has changed what types of signatures are acceptable for legal documents.
+In the virtual world of today, when many people work in the cloud and at a distance from colleagues, the concept of what makes a document "legal" has new meaning, and new technology has changed what types of signatures (including electronic signatures) are acceptable for legal documents.

 What a Counterpart Is

-A signed fax or scanned and emailed document is often acceptable as a counterpart unless it is specifically excluded in a contract.
-But many government agencies - a county recorder, for example - don't accept faxes and require an original signed document.
+As noted above, signed fax or scanned and emailed document is often accepted as a counterpart unless it is specifically excluded in a contract.
+But many government agencies like a county recorder, for example, don't accept faxes and require an original signed document.

 If you are signing a private contract between two parties, you can agree on what types of signatures are acceptable.
-Put that agreement in writing, as in the statement of work above, so if the contract needs to be taken to court, the court can see that all parties agreed.
+Put that agreement in writing so you can take it to court if necessary.
 If your contract or agreement must be registered with a court, you probably will be required to have original signed documents as counterparts.

 Disclaimer: The information in this article and on this site is for general understanding only, and it's not intended to be legal advice.
 Every case is unique, and laws and regulations change constantly.
 If you have questions about legal documents, discuss them with an attorney.